ponkrit/work-test/README.md

   - Clone this repo
   - Create a branch and name it with your first name
-  - do the tasks below
+  - Do the tasks below
+  - When complete push back up to your branch
+  - If you have any questions please us the git issue que/system

 Tasks
 ---
- - Read the API
+ - Read the API : *txfunds_integration_v2.1.pdf*
+ - Write PHP code that will do the following:
  	- Connect to the Ewallet
  	- Do a `usercheck` and look for the following user: *test@ipayoptions.com*
+ 	- Display the data for easy reading.

 Paramaters
 ----------